Mera Peak Climbing

 After full day acclimatization, we presently head towards east following the sidelong moraine of the Dig Glacier to a field called Dig Kharka.
-The tough trail at that point goes through the sidelong moraine up to the nose of both Hinku Nup and Shar Glacier.
+The tight trail at that point goes through the sidelong moraine up to the nose of both Hinku Nup and Shar Glaciers.
 From here onwards, we take after a significantly extreme trail until the point when we achieve the campground at Khare.
 Finally, after reaching Khare, the campground displays the life-changing perspectives of the snow-topped mountains along the tent will be raised at that spot for spending the night.

 Day 11: Trek from Khare (5045 m) to lower base camp (5,300 m)

 Today leaving Khare, we walk forward after Mera Glacier up to the Mera La Pass.
-It’s an energizing ascend and the great view from the pass is just fulfilling.
+It’s an energizing ascend, and the magnificent view from the pass is just fulfilling.
 We face a short descent to set up our camp.
 After achieving a lower base camp, we have our lunch and set off to go to the ice climbing preparation gave by the climbing guide.
-After the preparation, we invest whatever is left of the energy unwinding and setting up the muscle for the following day's walk.
+After the preparation, we invest whatever is left of the energy unwinding and setting up the muscle for the following day’s walk.
 Finally, the night will be spent in a risen camp at the lower base camp of Mera peak.

 Day 12: Trek from lower base camp (5,300 m) to higher base camp (5,780 m)

 Splitting the lower Base Camp of the Mera Peak, we proceed by ascending towards the north face of Mera peak to a spectacular porch settled just beneath the cairn to set up the high camp before encountering the summit.
-The trail is shake strewn for few ahead, which establishes somewhat unsafe and bit risky in case of recent snowfall.
-Subsequently setting up the tent at the high camp, we spend whatever remains of the day getting a charge out of the dusk see and the perspective of peaks from the high camp.
+The trail is shake strewn for few ahead, which establishes somewhat unsafe and bites risky in case of recent snowfall.
+Subsequently, setting up the tent at the high camp, we spend whatever remains of the day getting a charge out of the dusk see and the perspective of peaks from the high camp.
 This night will be spent in a tented camp at the high base camp of Mera Peak.

-Day 13: Trek from higher base camp (5,780 m) to Summit (6,461 m) and back to Khare (5,045 m)
+Day 13: Trek from higher base camp (5,780 m) to summit (6,461 m) and back to Khare (5,045 m)